School leaders

 Consider approaches that enable effective collaboration

 High Impact Professional Learning practice requires a shift in mindset for some people – from professional learning being the result of attending a 'course', or the solution to a problem, to the establishment of a cycle of continuous learning embedded within the school context and timetable, where expertise is accessed at point of need.
-When teachers engage in powerful professional learning with colleagues, designed with the specific purpose of improving student progress and achievement, their learning is more likely to be valued and to deepen their teaching practice.
+When teachers engage in powerful professional learning with colleagues, designed with the specific purpose of improving student growth and performance, their learning is more likely to be valued and to strengthen their teaching practice.

 Each school will approach the question of quality time for collaboration with due regard for their context.
 It might include, for example, timetabling solutions, creative allocation of time in staff meetings and at School Development Days, team teaching, mentoring arrangements, shared programming and/or collaborative analysis of student work samples.
 To ensure effective collaboration, school leaders might like to consider the following questions: